 These are some of the most significant advantages a heat map provides for a business.
 Now that you know why using a heatmap can be highly beneficial, it is time to look at how heatmaps function.

 Website Heatmap Guide

-As mentioned above, heat maps are generally colour-coded and follow a warm to cold colour scheme.
+As mentioned above, a heat map is generally colour-coded and follows a warm-to-cold colour scheme.
 This colour coding depicts activity and engagement with customers on a particular webpage.
 However, this is just the basic view of using a heatmap.